BaristaLabs/Espresso-v8/README.md

 This package contains scripts and configuration to perform automated multi-platform V8 Builds using Azure DevOps and publish the resulting binaries to NuGet.
 These pre-built V8 libraries and headers then can be used to embed the V8 JavaScript engine into multi-platform C++ projects.

-> Note: This repository contains dynamic and static V8 builds targeting win-VS2019, macOS, and Ubuntu using a different set of GN_Options used for BaristaLabs.Espresso.
+> Note: This repository contains static monolithic V8 builds targeting win-VS2019, macOS, and linux using a different set of GN_Options used for BaristaLabs.Espresso.
 See [this repository](https://github.com/pmed/v8-nuget) for different windows-based platform toolsets.

 [![Build Status](https://dev.azure.com/baristalabs/Espresso-v8/_apis/build/status/Espresso-v8-CI?branchName=master)](https://dev.azure.com/baristalabs/Espresso-v8/_build/latest?definitionId=3&branchName=master)